bseltz-cohesity/scripts/sql-scripts/cloneSQLbackup/README.md

 * -sqlServer: (optional) name of sqlServer whose backup to clone
 * -viewName: (optional) name of new or existing view to clone backup files to
 * -access: (optional) Active Directory users/groups (comma separated) to add to share permissions (default is everyone)
-* -storageDomain: (optional) name of storage domain to create view (defaults to DefaultStorageDomain)
 * -listRuns: (optional) list available job run IDs and dates
 * -deleteView: (optional) delete view when finished
+* -refreshView: (optional) delete existing files in view
+* -force: (optional) do not prompt for confirmation when refreshing or deleting view (DANGEROUS!)
+* -consolidate: (optional) move all files to root of view
+* -logsOnly: (optional) only consolidate log files